 Office Hours:

-Please press HERE for more information about SU undergraduate catalog 2017-2020.
+Please press HERE for more information about the program and courses.

 Research Interests:

-• Agriculture–Based Image Processing and Machine Learning: Develop a system that can monitor and determine the effect of adding chemical materials to plants and soils.
-This work can be extended to characterize various materials’ degradations.
+Agriculture–Based Image Processing and Machine Learning: Develop a system that can monitor and determine the effect of adding chemical materials to plants and soils.
+This work can be extended to characterize the degradation of various materials.

-• Smart traffic-Based Artificial Intelligence (AI) and Machine Learning: Develop smart systems-based Deep Learning algorithms that can automatically count different objects.
+Innovative traffic-based Artificial Intelligence (AI) and Machine Learning: Develop intelligent systems-based Deep Learning algorithms that can automatically count different objects.
 Such systems and algorithms are very helpful in designing new smart cities.

-• VLSI and FPGA Design (Low-Power and High-Speed Performance Embedded Systems): Design video systems taking into consideration optimizing the encoding speed and studying the effect on both the area and power consumption of the designed systems.
+VLSI and FPGA Design (Low-Power and High-Speed Performance Embedded Systems): Design video systems while optimizing encoding speed and studying their impact on both area and power consumption.
 Systems are tested and implemented in either FPGA or ASIC flow design.

-• Wireless and Digital Communication Systems: Design several techniques and systems that help in compressing the transmitted bit-rate of a speech signal over wireless communication channels.
+Wireless and Digital Communication Systems: Design several techniques and systems to compress the transmitted bit rate of a speech signal over wireless communication channels.

 Please press HERE for more information about Dr. Yasser Ismail.